maximuse98/DnCNN-manager/README.md

 1. Add link to your Matlab to win64 folder in Path variable (example: D:\Matlab\R2018b\bin\win64\)
 2. Copy Java class engine.jar from <Matlab root>extern\engines\java\jar\ to project <project root>\lib\
 3. Add this class to your project.
 On IDEA: File -> Project Structure -> Libraries -> '+' -> Choose engine.jar -> OK
+4. Also add charm-glisten-4.4.1.jar from <project root>\lib\
-4. Launch class MainApp.
+5. Launch class MainApp.
 You will see start window.
 Press Connect button and wait:

 ![alt text](./screenshots/start.jpg)

-5. If nothing happens, check 1-3 again.
+6. If nothing happens, check 1-3 again.
 If everything is OK you will see main window:

 ![alt text](./screenshots/main.jpg)

 ## Built With